grinlemon/CLD_Workshop/DOC.md

 kubectl create -f api-svc.yaml kubectl create -f api-pod.yaml
 ```
-after these commands we checked that the app is correctly running.
+after these commands you can check that the app is correctly running.
 Currently there is no support for resilience.
-So let's do it.
+So let's add it.

 ## Add the support for resilience

-First we have to delete all pods we have created before.
+First you have to delete all pods you have created before.

 ```shell
 kubectl delete pod api